-Bioinformatic analyses were done to assess the Cry34Ab1, Cry35Ab1 and PAT proteins for any similarity with known protein toxins.
+Bioinformatic analyses assessed the Cry34Ab1, Cry35Ab1 and PAT proteins for any similarity with known protein toxins.
 The similarity search was conducted against the GenPept dataset using the BLASTP 2.2.6 algorithm with a cut-off expectation (E) value of 1.0.